ultramega/flavordex/README.md

 ## Setup

 This project will not work out of the box.
-The application make use of several external APIs, and the credentials are not included in the public repository for security reasons.
+The application makes use of several external APIs, and the credentials are not included in the public repository for security reasons.
 You'll have to provide your own credentials to get the project up and running.